asv-soft/asv-drones-docs/product-guides/plugins-development/plugins-development.md

 </Project>
 ```

-Now you can launch project, and make sure it displays in plugins list
+Now you can build your plugin, and check if it is displayed in installed plugins list

 ![](images//weather-plugin-display-example.png)